causal-cmd v1.0.x

 Example of listing all available options for an algorithm:

---addOriginalDataset Yes, if adding an original dataset as another bootstrapping
+--addOriginalDataset Yes, if adding the original dataset as another bootstrapping

 --choose-dag-in-pattern Choose DAG in Pattern graph.